reddit/devvit-fiddlesticks/readme.md

 # ⬤◯ [fiddlesticks](https://reddit.com/r/fiddlesticks)

+hard to know when to be more organic. when to embrace the constraints or buck them.

+DOM added a layer of indirection that was flexible but hard to reason about for collision detection.

 any kind of speed game doesn't work well on android? even bug squisher? how can I better unify canvas renderer and elements?

 discovered redis transactions are broken.